 On December 15, 2022 the Charlotte County- Punta Gorda MPO agreed to support FDOT's statewide system performance and freight targets, thus agreeing to plan and program projects in the TIP that once implemented, are anticipated to make progress toward achieving the statewide targets.
 The System Performance Report discusses the condition and performance of the transportation system for each applicable PM3 target as well as the progress achieved by the MPO in meeting targets in comparison with system performance recorded in previous reports.
 Because the federal performance measures are new, performance of the system for each measure has only recently been collected and targets have only recently been established.
-Accordingly, this first Charlotte County-Punta Gorda MPO LRTP System Performance Report highlights performance on a biennial basis.
+Accordingly, this first Charlotte County-Punta Gorda MPO LRTP System Performance Report highlights performance for the baseline period, which is 2017.
+FDOT will continue to monitor and report performance on a biennial basis.
 Future System Performance Reports will discuss progress towards meeting the targets since this initial baseline report.